 My noodle stop was at Shirasu Udon (Fujiyoshida Kamiyoshida 3269-1; Open Monday-Saturday, 11:30 am-2 pm).
 Shirasu could easily be missed if you weren’t looking for it as it looks like a private home.
 But the Udon flag flying over the door, and perhaps the waiting queue of patrons, are clues that you’re at the right place.
-Shirasu Masami is the owner and a second generation master noodle maker.
+Shirasu Masami is the owner and a second-generation master noodle maker.

 Walk into Shirasu Udon and your choices become simple.
 Find a seat at the communal table in the converted living room, sitting on the tatami mats, and order warm or cold.
-Those are you two menu choices.
+Those are your two menu choices.

 The warm offering is the noodles with a soy sauce and bonito sardine based broth covering them.
 It’s topped with locally sourced fresh carrots and cabbage.
-This was my choice, and a very wise selection.
+This was my choice and a very wise selection.

 The cold offering is chilled noodles served on a plate with cabbage alongside.
 The broth is served in a separate bowl.